Drug addiction

 By the time addiction has become truly problematic, a person will come up with a bunch sophisticated defense mechanisms to continue feeding his/her addiction.
 One of these defense mechanisms is playing the victim role.

-Knowingly playing the victim role helps an addict to control and influence the thoughts and feelings of others, most commonly parents and spouses.
-An addict hardly copes with their actions — they’re ashamed or afraid to acknowledge this and seek help — so they justifies their actions as a way of controlling the situation.
+Knowingly playing the victim role helps a person with addiction to control and influence the thoughts and feelings of others, most commonly parents and spouses.
+A person with addiction hardly copes with their actions — they’re ashamed or afraid to acknowledge this and seek help — so they justifies their actions as a way of controlling the situation.

 Many people are actually the victims of someone else’s behavior.
-Abused children and adults that are going through sexual, physical, or emotional violence are victims of others.
-Addicts often put all of their energy in their “victim” mentality, either voluntarily or against their will.
+Misused children and adults that are going through sexual, physical, or emotional violence are victims of others.
+People with addiction often put all of their energy in their “victim” mentality, either voluntarily or against their will.

-Most addicts play the victim role not because life is horrible or unfair, but because they don’t know how to deal with it.
+Most people with addiction play the victim role not because life is horrible or unfair, but because they don’t know how to deal with it.
 These behaviors are easy to spot if you look closely.

-Here are the top 5 ways that addicts play the victim:
+Here are the top 5 ways that people with addiction play the victim:

 1. Self-pity in all its glory